readthedocs/readthedocs.org/docs/user/security.rst

 ------------

-While we sincerely appreciate and encourage reports of suspected security problems, please note that the Read the Docs is an open source project, and does not run any bug bounty programs.
+While we sincerely appreciate and encourage reports of suspected security problems, please note that the Read the Docs is an open source project, and **does not run any bug bounty programs**.

 Security issue archive
 ----------------------